 At Van Drunen Heating & Air Conditioning, we know that you want to maintain comfort in your home while also finding a solution that fits within your budget.
 Our service technicians keep things simple, providing you with the exact services you need without ever giving you the ring-around.
 We guide you through all of your options, and then help you make the decision that makes the most sense for your needs and your checkbook.

-Customer service is a top priority, and we believe that our relationship with our customers is a key part of why we have been able to stay in business in South Holland and surrounding areas of Illinois for more than 45 years.
+Customer service is a top priority, and we believe that our relationship with our customers is a key part of why we have been able to stay in business in South Holland and surrounding areas of Illinois nearly 50 years.
 We promise to provide you with superior services that you can trust – read some of the testimonials on our website to see what our customers are saying.

 Contact Us Today for Your Free Quote

 We are ready to help you.
 To learn more, please contact us today by phone or online to request a free quote.
 Write us a message via our website, or call our offices directly 708-339-6444.